Coaching Scams and Spiritual Grifters: All About Lawsuits against Life Coaches and Business Coaches

 Such programs are really just overpriced quasi-spiritual entertainment provided by influencers with no coaching credentials, hawking wholly derivative or outright ripped off content — with an astronomical admission ticket.

-Girl bosses, spiritual boss ladies, feminine leadership teachers: if someone like this is pitching a high-ticket “coaching” program laced with sexy pictures of themselves and their consumer goods — rose petal bath water, boudoir photo shoots, expensive handbags, champagne — and their messaging sort of jumbles stuff about getting men to fall all over you while making lots of money — rest assured, this is not coaching.
+If someone like this is pitching a high-ticket “coaching” program laced with sexy pictures of themselves and their consumer goods — rose petal bath water, boudoir photo shoots, expensive handbags, champagne — and their messaging sort of jumbles stuff (you might have heard this termed “word salad”) about getting men to fall all over you while making lots of money — rest assured, this is not coaching.
 It’s just entertainment, and guess who is laughing all the way to the bank?

 In addition to the issues with early adopters vs. late adopters covered above, there are even more circumstances outside one’s control that business coaches like to gloss over.